oracle-livelabs/oci/oci-stack-monitoring-fundamentals/enterprise-summary/enterprise-summary.md

  	![Host tier, highlighting the chart filesystem utilization with more than four records displayed](images/4-7-ent-sum.png " ")

-## Task 5: Dynamically investigate other key performance metrics
+## Task 5: Investigate other key performance metrics on the fly

 1. Review WebLogic JVM Memory Utilization